Guidelines for media visits to the ESO observatories

 Travel, Accommodation & Transportation

-Accommodation at the La Silla Hotel and Paranal Residence is sponsored by ESO for accredited media representatives.
+- Accommodation at the La Silla Hotel or Paranal Residence is sponsored by ESO for accredited media representatives.

-As ALMA is a project under construction, it is not possible to offer accommodation on site.
-A list of hotels at San Pedro de Atacama (~40 minutes away from the ALMA base camp) can be found at: http://www.sanpedroatacama.com/.
+- As ALMA is a project under construction, it is not possible to offer accommodation on site.
+A list of hotels in San Pedro de Atacama (~40 minutes away from the ALMA base camp) can be found at: http://www.sanpedroatacama.com/.

-For detailed travel information, please see Contact and Travel pages.
+For detailed travel information, please see the Contact and Travel pages.

-A member of ePOD will be on site to accompany media visitor(s), acting as liaison with the astronomers / engineers and arranging access to telescopes and other facilities.
+- A member of the Department of Communication will be on site to accompany media visitor(s), acting as liaison between the astronomers and engineers, and arranging access to telescopes and other facilities.
 Visitors must follow his/her instructions when on site.

-The high site of ALMA (Chajnantor, 5000 metres) has some significant safety constraints.
+- The high-altitude site of ALMA (Chajnantor, 5000 metres) has some significant safety constraints.
 More information is available here.

 Media Release Form

-Once a media visit has been authorised and confirmed by ePOD, the requester should fill in a media release form, which is available in .doc and .pdf formats.
+Once a media visit has been authorised and confirmed by the Department of Communication, the requester should fill in a media release form, which is available in .doc and .pdf formats.
 Please submit a signed version to firstname.lastname@example.org before the actual date of the visit.

-- Telescopes (interior / exterior): the interior of telescopes are accessible most of the time during the day, subject to previous authorisation by the telescope manager.
+- The telescopes (interior and exterior): the interior of telescopes are accessible most of the time during the day, subject to previous authorisation by the telescope manager.
 However, they cannot be opened.
 The opening process starts around 60 minutes before sunset.
 After sunset, access to the telescopes is prohibited.

-- Control room, where engineers and astronomers operate the telescopes by night.
+- The control room, where engineers and astronomers operate the telescopes by night.
 Interviews and interaction with the staff is possible, taking into account their regular duties during the night.

 - Access to interferometric delay lines is restricted.
 If there is a particular interest and justification for filming this, it has to be discussed well in advance, but we cannot guarantee access.

-- ALMA site museum, on the way to Chajnantor.
+- The ALMA site museum, on the way to Chajnantor.

-- Technical building at Chajnantor, which houses the ALMA correlator supercomputers.
+- The technical building at Chajnantor, which houses the ALMA correlator supercomputers.

-- APEX antenna at 5100 metres at Chajnantor.
+- The APEX antenna at 5100 metres at Chajnantor.
 Access to the antenna is possible, but it should be requested in advance.
-The APEX antenna cannot point directly to the Sun and will be "parked" in the hours around noon, so early in the morning or the afternoon are the preferred times to see the antenna making science observations during daylight hours.
+The APEX antenna cannot point directly at the Sun and will be "parked" in the hours around noon, so early in the morning or the afternoon are the preferred times to see the antenna making scientific observations during daylight hours.

-- Cerro Chico, adjacent to Chajnantor plateau but higher up, for general vistas of the fascinating altiplano landscape.
+- Cerro Chico, adjacent to Chajnantor plateau but higher up, for general views of the fascinating altiplano landscape.